-Q: What is a sanitary sewer lateral?
+Q: What is a lateral?

-A: All homes and businesses connected to sanitary sewer systems have a sanitary sewer lateral.
-The pipe transports water used inside your home out to the Township's sanitary sewer system in the street.
+A: All homes and businesses connected to sanitary sewer systems have a lateral.
+It's the pipe that transports water used inside your home out to your city's sanitary sewer system in the street (see the pipe highlighted in the picture below).

-Just like roofs and driveways, maintaining a sanitary sewer lateral is the homeowner's responsibility.
-In Verona, homeowners own the sanitary sewer lateral from the house all the way to where it connects to the Township's sanitary sewer main in the street.
+Just like roofs and driveways, maintaining a lateral is the homeowners responsibility.
+Some communities require homeowners to repair and maintain laterals from the house out to around the sidewalk or tree lawn, what's known as the right of way.
+In other communities, homeowners own the lateral from the house all the way to where it connects to the city's sewer system in the street.
+Check with your city to find out.